Checkpoint inhibitor completes preclinical investigation

 Checkpoint inhibitors are a class of cancer immunotherapy treatments, which enhance or restore the function of the immune system against cancer cells in the body.
 The data in pre-clinical models, suggest that therapeutics developed through this NR2F6-gene-silencing program could be used alone or along with other existing checkpoint inhibitor therapies.

-Dr. Santosh Kesari serves as the Professor of Neurosciences and Chair of the Department of Neuro-oncology and Neurotherapeutics at the John Wayne Cancer Institute at Providence Saint John’s Health Center.
+Dr. Santosh Kesari serves as the Professor of Neurosciences and Chair of the Department of Neuro-oncology and Neurotherapeutics at the Saint John’s Cancer Institute at Providence Saint John’s Health Center.

 Last updated: January 6th, 2020